Meta-optical Miniscope for Multifunctional Imaging: Results and discussion

 The pronounced astigmatism may result from a misalignment in the refractive objective module, given that no similar aberration is observed in the metascope configuration.
 However, a more quantitative analysis of this effect may be necessary to evaluate the imaging performance of the entire system, rather than attributing it solely to the objective module, which is beyond the scope of this work.
 We also note that this represents another advantage of our system: it reduces reliance on a cascaded series of refractive components, thereby improving robustness against misalignment—particularly in scenarios where additional refractive elements are required to further enhance imaging quality \cite{guo2023miniscope}.
 It is also important to emphasize that the achievable FOV in the miniscope system is primarily determined by the system magnification, given a fixed sensor size.
-Since our design employs a higher magnification, the resulting FOV is approximately 0.6 mm × 0.6 mm, compared to the typical 1 mm × 1 mm FOV of conventional miniscope systems.
+Since our metascope design employs a higher magnification (5×) than the commercial miniscope (2.9×), the resulting FOV is reduced to approximately 0.6 mm × 0.6 mm, compared with the typical~1 mm × 1 mm FOV of conventional miniscope systems.
 However, modifying the focal length of a metalens is relatively straightforward, as it only requires updating the phase profile or adjusting the optimization parameters.
 Further improvement of the resolution and reduction of aberrations can be achieved by optimizing the phase profile to incorporate the aberrations of the entire imaging system, rather than considering only the objective module as was done in this work.
+A more detailed system-level optimization is provided in the Supporting Information.